British Hard Court Championships: History

-The British Hard Court Championships is a defunct Grand Prix tennis and WTA Tour affiliated tennis tournament played from 1968 to 1983 and 1995 to 1999.
-The inaugural edition of the tournament was held in 1924 in Torquay, moving to the West Hants Tennis Club in Bournemouth, England in 1927 and was held there until 1983.
-The 1977 and 1979 editions were cancelled due to lack of sponsorship.
-In 1995 the event was revived at Bournemouth as a women's WTA tournament but was only played there that year.
-The women's final edition in 1996 was held in Cardiff, Wales.
-The tournament was played on outdoor clay courts.
-Bournemouth was one of the world's major tournaments, second only to Wimbledon in England and on the same level as Monte Carlo, Rome and Hamburg.
+In 1995, the event was revived at Bournemouth as a women's WTA tournament but was only played there that one time; the final edition the following year was held in Cardiff, Wales.
+A men's ATP World Series tournament was then staged at the West Hants Club on American green clay from 1996 to 1999, before being relocated to indoor hard courts in Brighton for the 2000 edition (see Brighton International).

+Bournemouth was once one of the world's major tournaments, second only to Wimbledon in England and on the same level as Monte Carlo, Rome and Hamburg.
 In the pre-war era, it was regarded as the most important event outside the four Grand Slams.
-Fred Perry is the record holder with five consecutive titles, from 1932 through 1936.
+Fred Perry is the record holder with five consecutive titles, from 1932 through to 1936.